geiman-uw/fingergelsight/README.md

 * PLA parts shrink when exposed to heat.
 If you plan to modify the core, make your part approximately 5% bigger than the intended final size in order to account for this.
 #### 1. Silicone lab
 * __Cast transparent gel silicone__: After ensuring petri dish is free of dust, spray petri dish with Ease Release 200.
 Mix 17-18g XP-565, then pour 15g into dish.
 Vacuum until no bubbles remain, then heat on warm for 10 min.
-* __Add yellow layer__: Starting with a pinkie-tip quantity of yellow Silicone Ink, mix in a 1:10:60 activator:ink:diluent ratio.
+* __Add yellow layer__: Starting with a 1g of yellow Silicone Ink, mix in a 1:10:60 activator:ink:diluent ratio.
 The resulting mixture should be approximately the consistency of chocolate milk.
 Pour in a thin even layer over the XP-565 petri dish.
 The layer should be as thin as possible, so you will not use all of the yellow silicone.
 Heat the dish on warm for 15 min.

 #### 2. Makerspace
 * **Print parts**: Print [core_filename] and [corepiece_filename] in opaque PLA.
 Print [shell_filename] open side up in clear PLA with 0.2mm layer height, raft, and no support.